SharePoint/sp-dev-docs/docs/schema/fieldref-element-contenttype.md

 </tr>
 <tr class="odd">
 <td align="left"><p>**Required**</p></td>
 <td align="left"><p>Required **Boolean</span>.
 If **TRUE**, the field must have value assigned to it before an item that is created using this content type can be saved.
-If an empty field value is given in a form post, either the standard required-field text or an explicitly specified message (that is, via &lt;ErrorText&gt; tags) is displayed in the error form.
+If an empty field value is given in a form post, either the standard required-field text or an explicitly specified message (that is, via <ErrorText> tags) is displayed in the error form.
 This validation is handled by the client only (the database always allows NULL for all user-defined fields).</p></td>
 </tr>
 <tr class="even">
 <td align="left"><p>**Sealed**</p></td>